chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 This SIR model implementation uses the deSolve package to numerically solve the system of differential equations over time.
 The model simulates the progression of the epidemic for each day, updating the state variables (S, I, R) based on the calculated rates of change.
 This allows us to observe how the epidemic evolves over the specified time period, capturing the dynamics of disease spread, recovery, and the effects of various interventions like vaccination and behavioral changes.

+## Incorporating Protection (Mask-Usage)

+The Berkeley Interpersonal Contacts Study (BICS) showed that Republicans and Democrats report wearing masks at different rates.
+Since mask-wearing affects disease spread, our model needs to account for these partisan differences.
+We've expanded our basic SIR model to include two new categories: protected ($P$) and unprotected ($U$).
+This means each state in our model is now split into two.
+For example, we now have Susceptible Protected ($SP$) and Susceptible Unprotected ($SU$) instead of just Susceptible ($S$).